 The Senior School curriculum includes courses in: Business Studies, English, Guidance & Career Education, Health & Physical Education, Interdisciplinary Studies, Languages (French, Latin, Mandarin, Spanish), Mathematics, Performing Arts (Drama, Band, Strings and Vocal Music), Science, Social Sciences, Technological Education and Visual Arts.
 For a curriculum overview, program descriptions and course information, please see the Academic Course Calendar.
 In addition to classes taught at Havergal, students may enroll in online courses through eLearning Consortium Canada (ELCC).

-Bring Your Own Device: Beginning in September 2015, Havergal will fully adopt a Bring Your Own Device (BYOD) or BYO Laptop/Tablet approach to the use of computer technology for Grades 9 to 12.
+Bring Your Own Device: Havergal has fully adopted a Bring Your Own Device (BYOD) or BYO Laptop/Tablet approach to the use of computer technology for Grades 7 to 12.
 The research and students tell us that bringing a personal device to class is better for the learner and a more effective and efficient way of making use of technology.

 Learning Support for Success

 Havergal College provides a web of support for all learners.
 The school has developed a tiered approach to learning support.
 We recognize that all students have a unique learning style.
 By differentiating instruction and understanding different learning needs, teachers create nurturing and welcoming learning spaces for students to be successful.
 Regular grade specific progress meetings ensure all students are monitored throughout the year.

 Some students require additional support to develop specific strategies and approaches tailored to their learning needs.
 This support is provided by Learning Support Specialists who work with the student and her teachers to facilitate her success.